Herbert Pitman: RMS Titanic

 Like the other junior officers Pitman received a telegram early in 1912 directing him to report to White Star's Liverpool office at nine in the morning on 26 March of that year.
-There he collected his ticket for Belfast; he arrived there at noon the following day and reported to (then) Chief Officer William Murdoch.
-As the Titanic departed Southampton on 10 April, Pitman was assisting (now First) Officer Murdoch at the stern of the ship in supervising the casting-off of mooring ropes and taking on of tug lines.
+There he collected his ticket for Belfast; he arrived there at noon the following day and reported to then-Chief Officer William Murdoch.
+As the Titanic departed Southampton on 10 April, Pitman was at his departure station, assisting Murdoch, by then First Officer after a reshuffle of senior officers, at the docking bridge on the stern of the ship, supervising the casting-off of mooring ropes and taking on of tug lines.
+He witnessed the liner break off her moorings and nearly collide with the Titanic.

+White Star operated a watchkeeping system whereby the three senior officers worked the same four-hour watches in every 12-hour period while the junior officers stood the traditional system of four hours on/four hours off with the rest of the Titanic's deck crew.
+This was divided into two watches, designated Port and Starboard, and pairs of junior officers were assigned to each watch.
+Pitman was assigned to the Port Watch, standing duties with Fifth Officer Harold Lowe.
 While the Titanic was at sea, Pitman's duties included working out celestial observation and compass deviation, general supervision of the decks, looking to the quartermasters, and relieving the bridge officers when necessary.